lucasasselli/garmin-podcasts/docs/how-to-use.md

 3. When you are done, press back

 At this point you will be prompted to start the playback immediately, select yes if you are ready, or no if you want to do it later.
-Your queue will wait for you in your device player.

 ## Advanced settings

-### Getting your subscriptions from gpodder
+### Using gpodder subscription

-By default, _Podcasts_ manages the subscriptions directly from your Garmin device, but optionally subscriptions you can download subscriptions from a gpodder.net account.
+By default, _Podcasts_ manages the subscriptions directly from your Garmin device, but optionally you can download subscriptions from a gpodder.net account.

 {% include note.html content="gpodder is an external project.
 More info at [gpodder.net](https://gpodder.net)" %}